Lihat Artikel Lainnya

 E-invoices provide detailed information such as the identities of the seller and buyer, descriptions of the services or goods provided, pricing, and applicable taxes, all streamlined for digital handling.

-The IRBM actively promotes e-invoicing in Malaysia as part of its broader digital transformation strategy to enhance administrative efficiency and tax compliance.
+The IRBM (LDHN) actively promotes e-invoicing in Malaysia as part of its broader digital transformation strategy to enhance administrative efficiency and tax compliance.

 Under the IRBM’s guidelines, businesses are encouraged, and in some cases required, to adopt e-invoicing to ensure a more robust, transparent, and fraud-resistant system.